-If an insured firm is issued with an ARP run-off policy, run-off cover shall be provided through the ARP, which shall indemnify each insured in accordance with clauses 1.1 to 1.8 of the ARP policy set out in Part 1 of Schedule 2, (but subject to the limits, exclusions and conditions of the ARP policy).
+If an insured firm is issued with an ARP run-off policy, run-off cover shall be provided through the ARP, which shall indemnify each insured in accordance with clauses 1.1 to 1.8 of the ARP policy set out in Part 1 of this Appendix 1 to Schedule 2, (but subject to the limits, exclusions and conditions of the ARP policy).

-The period of cover provided by the ARP run-off policy shall be as determined under Rule 13.5.
+The period of cover provided by the ARP run-off policy shall be as determined under Rule 14.5.